Jeremy Carl: Career

 Carl stirred controversy in 2020 and again in 2025 over incendiary social media posts.
 He expressed sympathy for the January 6th rioters, describing them as "political prisoners" and saying they had it worse than Black Americans in the Jim Crow South.
 He called for the death penalty for American Federation of Teachers President Randi Weingarten.
 In 2021, he complained about the "total absence" of White Protestants in the Biden administration.
 He criticized the addition of Juneteenth as a federal holiday, saying, "If you’re a white person celebrating Juneteenth, you’ve already surrendered".
+Senator Chris Murphy of Connecticut called Carl a white nationalist shortly after questioning Carl during a congressional hearing on his nomination to be the Assistant Secretary of State for International Organization Affairs.
+Carl pushed back against the assertion that he is a white nationalist and instead claimed that he is an American civic nationalist.

+Carl has advocated for the Trump administration to ignore court rulings it considers illegal.

 Donald Trump administration

 Carl was Deputy Assistant Secretary of the Interior during the first Trump Administration.

 In June 2025, President Donald Trump nominated Carl to be the Assistant Secretary of State for International Organization Affairs.
-As part of the effort to secure approval from Congress, Carl hid and deleted many tweets that revealed hateful and disdainful opinions of victims of violence, Democrats, non-whites, and anyone who didn't agree with the MAGA movement and Trump policies.
+In September 2025, CNN reported that Carl had deleted thousands of inflammatory social media posts and requested their removal from the Wayback Machine.
+The posts included praise for the January 6 rioters, a call for the death penalty for an opponent, promotion of the Great Replacement conspiracy theory and denigration of George Floyd.
+Carl withdrew his nomination on March 10, 2026, citing a lack of support among Republican Senators on the Senate Foreign Relations Committee.